Tom Sizemore

 Date of Birth: November 29, 1961

-Ethnicity: English, German, Scottish, French, Irish, around one eighth African-American, distant Native American [Cherokee or Creek], remote Welsh
+Ethnicity: English, German, Scottish, around one eighth African-American, French, Irish, distant Native American [Cherokee or Creek], remote Welsh

-Tom has two children, with Janelle McIntire.
+Tom had two children with Janelle McIntire.

 Tom’s patrilineal line can be traced to Francis Sizemore, who was born, c.
 1618, in London, England.